3413P - Student Immunization and Life Threatening Health Conditions Procedure

 Conditional Immunization Status Attendance

-If by a student’s first day of attendance the student does not have documentation of all of the required immunizations the student may be permitted to start school in a temporary “conditional immunization status” provided that the student has received all of the immunizations that he/she is eligible to receive and is waiting for the recommended date of the next vaccine dose according to the national immunization catch-up schedule.
+If by a student’s first day of attendance the student does not have documentation of all of the required immunizations the student may be permitted to start school in a temporary “conditional immunization status” provided that the student has received all of the immunizations that they are eligible to receive and is waiting for the recommended date of the next vaccine dose according to the national immunization catch-up schedule.
 The parent or legal guardian must sign the CIS acknowledging the conditional status rules and times lines that follow.
 Once the next dose comes due the student can remain in conditional status for thirty (30) calendar days to have time to turn in the required documentation.
 If additional vaccines are needed conditional status continues in a similar manner until all of the vaccine series are complete.
 If the thirty (30) calendar day period expires and documentation has not been given to the school the student will be excluded from further attendance.
 Valid documentation includes medical records showing vaccination, evidence of immunity to the disease in question, or a completed Certificate of Exemption (COE) form.

 Exemptions from Immunization